 Harder workouts

-Waking from a good night’s sleep gives you the energy to go at your day that little bit harder and that goes for sports practice as well.
-You’ll have the capacity to train harder and longer if you sleep well the night before.
+Waking from a good night’s sleep gives you the energy to push a bit harder and that goes for sports practice as well.
+If you are scheduled for a relatively more intense training session the next day, you’ll certainly benefit from a good night’s sleep.

 Faster times or sprints